 Around 30% of negative drug effects are a consequence of a medication management error.
 Electronic prescribing can prevent many of them.

-We recently hosted a webinar about digital medication management in the hospital.
-Duncan Cripps, Lead Pharmacist for e-prescribing system implementation at University Hospitals Plymouth NHS Trust, and Roko Malkoč, Product Manager of OPENeP – Marand’s electronic prescribing and medicines administration (ePMA) solution, presented the rationale behind ePMA implementation and the journey a hospital needs to go through from the decision to buy a system to its adoption in the clinical setting.
+We hosted a webinar about digital medication management in the hospital.
+Duncan Cripps, Lead Pharmacist for e-prescribing system implementation at University Hospitals Plymouth NHS Trust, and Roko Malkoč, Business Unit Manager of OPENeP – Better’s electronic prescribing and medicines administration (ePMA) solution, presented the rationale behind ePMA implementation and the journey a hospital needs to go through from the decision to buy a system to its adoption in the clinical setting.

 |A lot of questions arose from the audience, but as we ran out of time answer them all, we are publishing our speakers’ answers at the bottom of this post.|